 Ultrasound is routinely used on pregnant patients to assess the health of their unborn child.

-KDH has new Samsung ultrasound equipment that provides superior resolution.
+Norton KDH has Samsung ultrasound equipment that provides superior resolution.
 Of special interest is the amazing 4D ultrasound capability with this system!
 4D ultrasound displays a 3D image in live time.

 4D Ultrasound for Babies